For Index of Brides, CLICK

 groom, Miss Eileen Gamble and Mr. Paul Tyler of Ameliasburg.
 The bride wore a becoming gown of royal

-bride-to-be.
-Many lovely and useful
+honor of the bride-to-be.
+Many lovely

-appreciation.
+great appreciation.
 They all joined in

 singing “For They Are Jolly Good Fellows.”